 Radical Dash! organized by Stacey Muir, University of Scranton, and Janine Janoski, Kings College; Radical Dash Kickoff Meeting: Wednesday, 10:20–10:50 am and Radical Dash Prize Session: Friday, 10:30–11:00 am.
 The Radical Dash is a multi-day scavenger hunt for teams of undergraduates filled with math challenges and creative activities.
 Clues will be released periodically via Instagram (follow us now @MAARadicalDash) tasking teams with doing things such as solving math problems, finding mathematical objects in everyday life, and hunting down locations throughout the conference.
 Team posts will be judged based on completion of tasks as well as creativity.
 Join us for the Radical Dash Kickoff on Wednesday at 10:20–10:50 am where team sign ups take place and more details will be provided.
 Individuals are welcome and encouraged to participate; they will be formed into teams on site at our Kickoff.
 Winners and prizes will be announced at the Radical Dash Prize Session on Friday at 10:30–11:00 am.
 Questions?
 Email us at MAARadicalDash@gmail.com.
 Can’t make the Kickoff?
 Email us by Tuesday, January 14.
 The Radical Dash! is sponsored by MAA Committee on Undergraduate Students (CUS).

-MAA Panel: What Every Student Should Know about the JMM, organized by Peri Shereen, California State University, Monterey Bay and Violeta Vasilevska, Utah Valley University; Wednesday, 9:00–10:20 am.
+MAA Panel: What Every Student Should Know about the JMM, organized by Peri Shereen, California State University, Monterey Bay, and Violeta Vasilevska, Utah Valley University; Wednesday, 9:00–10:20 am.
 Navigating a large conference can be overwhelming, even for those who have previously attended such an event.
-Panelists Joyati Debnath, Winona State University; Matt DeLong, Taylor University, and Frank Morgan, Williams College, will provide guidance for students attending the Joint Mathematics Meetings, including answers to some common questions: How do I get the most out of the program?
+Panelists are Joyati Debnath, Winona State University; Matt DeLong, Marian University, and Stephanie Edwards, Hope College, will provide guidance for students attending the Joint Mathematics Meetings, including answers to some common questions: How do I get the most out of the program?
 What sessions are especially for students?
 What other events should I be on the lookout for?
 Will I understand any of the invited addresses or should I not bother attending them?
 If I am presenting a poster, where do I go to set it up?
 How can I get some cool, free math stuff?
 Students and their faculty mentors are encouraged to attend.
-Panelists are Joyati Debnath, Winona State University, Matt DeLong, Marian University and Frank Morgan, Williams College.
+Panelists are Joyati Debnath, Winona State University, Matt DeLong, Marian University, and Stephanie Edwards, Hope College.
 This panel is sponsored by the MAA Committee for Undergraduate Students.

 Estimathon!, organized by Andy Niedermaier, Jane Street Capital; Thursday, 10:00 am–12 noon.
 They're called Fermi problems...